-I came across a unique client requirement to deploy an application using interactive mode.
-In this post, you shall see how to use ServiceUI with Intune to Bring SYSTEM Process to Interactive Mode while deploying an application.
+I came across a unique client requirement to deploy an interactive mode application.
+In this post, you shall see how to use ServiceUI with Intune to Bring the SYSTEM Process to Interactive Mode while deploying an application.

-Let’s learn how to make Intunewin32 application deployment with message popup.
+Let’s learn how to make Intunewin32 application deployment with a message popup.
 Well, not with user access but with System access.
-I wrote a couple of posts on Intune win32 based app deployment (Part 1 and Part 2).
+I wrote several posts on Intune win32-based app deployment (Part 1 and Part 2).

-By design, it is a security control that prevents user process interference with the system process.
-In this post, we will discuss how to bring the system process to interactive mode during intune deployment.
+It is a security control that prevents user process interference with the system process by design.
+This post will discuss how to bring the system process to interactive mode during intune deployment.

-- Session 0 hosts System process which including Intune app install process
+- Session 0 hosts the System process which includes Intune app install process

 - Session 1 hosts User logon and user-initiated process

-By default, Intune uses system context to install an application that will be in session 0.
-A user in session 1 will not be able to view any dialog box or message box from intune.
+By default, Intune uses system context to install an application in session 0.
+A user in session 1 will not view any dialog box or message box from intune.
 There will be some scenarios that need end-user interaction with the Intune process.

-Scenario 1: Some apps cannot be packaged because of the way software developed.
+Scenario 1: Some apps cannot be packaged because of how the software is developed.
 Or user needs to interact with apps during installation to input the license key.
-So how this type of apps can deploy from Intune.
+So how this type of app can deploy from Intune.

-Scenario 2: If IT wants to give a pop-up message to end user before apps installation.
-For example: Provide notification to end user to close IE.
+Scenario 2: If IT wants to give a pop-up message to the end-user before app installation.
+For example: Provide notification to end-user to close IE.

-The solution for both above scenarios is to bring system process from session 0 to session 1.
-There are 2 approach to achieve this.
+The solution for both above scenarios is to bring the system from session 0 to session 1.
+There is 2 approach to achieving this.

 Change the Installation Behavior

-By default, App install behavior is System.
-As shown below I changed from “System” to “User”.
+By default, the App install behavior is System.
+As shown below, I changed from “System” to “User.”

 The drawback of this approach is user permission.
-Based on the apps, the user interacting with the installation may need elevated rights.
+The user interacting with the installation may need elevated rights based on the apps.

 Use the ServiceUI with Intune

-ServiceUI is an executable that comes with Microsoft deployment toolkit.
+ServiceUI is an executable that comes with the Microsoft deployment toolkit.
 ServiceUI can detect the user session and allow user interaction.
 You can download MDT from here and install it.
-Once MDT installed you can find the exe in the below path.
+Once MDT is installed, you can find the exe in the below path.
 The syntax is shown below.

 Let’s discuss how to use the serviceui along with intune

-Step 1: Copy the serviceui64.exe to your package source file folder as shown below.
-Then Convert install source folder to intunewin format for Intune deployment.
-For more details on Intune, win deployment refer here.
+Step 1: Copy the serviceui64.exe to your package source file folder, as shown below.
+Then Convert the install source folder to intunewin format for Intune deployment.
+For more details on Intune win deployment, refer here.

 Step 3: Configure the command line as shown below.
-In install command make sure you Call ServiceUI using a process that the end user is running.
+In install, the command makes sure you Call ServiceUI using the end-user’s process.

-In the below example, I used “explorer.exe” because it exists in every user session.
-This enables ServiceUI to detect the session of the end-user and allow it to interact with it.
+I used “explorer.exe” in the example below because it exists in every user session.
+This enables ServiceUI to detect the end-user’s session and allow it to interact with it.

 ServiceUIx64.exe -process:explorer.exe Install.bat

-User will get installation wizard to interact as shown below.
+Users will get an installation wizard to interact, as shown below.

-NOTE: installation wizard launched in system context even though user can interact.
+NOTE: installation wizard launched in system context even though the user can interact.

-If you have a requirement to sent a popup message then you can write a script and deploy as intune win32 apps.
+If you are required to send a popup message, you can write a script and deploy it as intune win32 apps.